sahsagar-google/oracle-toolkit/docs/compute-vm-user-guide.md

 ### Cleanup

-The one key difference from BMS is that GCE instances can be destroyed quickly and easily in a variety of ways, including using **gcloud**.
+The one key difference from BMS is that Compute Engine VMs can be destroyed quickly and easily in a variety of ways, including using **gcloud**.
 For example:

 ```bash
 gcloud compute instances delete ${VM_NAME} --zone=${ZONE_ID}
 ```

+Since the block storage devices ("disks") were added using the `set-disk-auto-delete` they will automatically be removed when the VM is deleted.
+If you did not use this option when creating the disks, you will need to remove them manually.

 ## Integration with Other Google Cloud Services

 ### Monitoring and Logging

-Oracle databases on GCE instances are "self-managed" and therefore have no _automatically integrated_ connections to other Google Cloud services such as the Logging or Monitoring services.
+Oracle databases on Compute Engine VMs are "self-managed" and therefore have no _automatically integrated_ connections to other Google Cloud services such as the Logging or Monitoring services.
 (Automatic integration is included with other, "fully-managed" services such as the Exadata and ADM offerings through the [Oracle on Google Cloud](https://cloud.google.com/solutions/oracle).)

-However, when running in GCE instances, some integration options are available including using the Google Cloud Ops Agent to collect Oracle Database metrics and log data for use in Google Cloud Metrics Explorer and Logs Explorer.
+However, when running in Compute Engine VMs, some integration options are available including using the Google Cloud Ops Agent to collect Oracle Database metrics and log data for use in Google Cloud Metrics Explorer and Logs Explorer.
 For setup and configuration details, refer to the [Oracle Database](https://cloud.google.com/logging/docs/agent/ops-agent/third-party/oracledb) documentation for Google Cloud Observability integration with third party apps.
 This toolkit does not automatically setup this component.

+Additionally, other observability options such as the [workloadagent](https://github.com/GoogleCloudPlatform/workloadagent) may be added in the future.

 ### Backups